-The ABCs of the transformation of Rio de Janeiro*
+The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Amarildo de Souza This unskilled construction worker, a resident of Rocinha favela, apparently died as he was being tortured by police in July 2013.
 His body was never found.
-Twenty-four police officers have been charged with the crime but as of May 2014 a verdict hadn’t yet been reached.
+Twenty-nine police officers have been charged with various aspects of the crime but as of February 2015 a verdict hadn’t yet been reached.
 His death marked a shift in public opinion, away from automatic support for pacification and towards a more critical stance.

 Asphalt versus Hill (asfalto/morro) Brazilians think of the city divided into these two categories, with the formal city on the asphalt and the informal city on the hill (although some favelas are flat).